PureCilantro/ntpReversedClock/README.md

 # ntpReversedClock
-A ESP2866 based ntp hud clock with reversed MAX7219 dot matrix display
+A ESP2866 based ntp clock with reversed MAX7219 dot matrix display for a hud type look.